 Thanksgiving is the quintessential American holiday enjoyed and celebrated by all Americans.
 It is a time when we gather with family and friends to share precious time together and partake of a sumptuous meal.
-To enhance your Thanksgiving feast with your family, I’ve provided recipes below for Roast Turkey and Sweet Potato Casserole.
+To enhance your Thanksgiving feast with your family, I’ve provided recipes for Roast Turkey and Sweet Potato Casserole.
 Happy Thanksgiving!

 Preheat oven to 325 degrees.

 Remove the giblets and neck from inside the turkey cavity.